 For inmates who are addicted to drugs or alcohol, treatment is essential.
 In many—if not most—correctional facilities, inmates have a strong chance of being able to purchase the drug of their choice while in prison.
-It’s extremely difficult for prison services to make a penal estate drug free.
-Many inmates are addicts, and many others have access to black market supply lines, ensuring that addictive substances will find their way into detention centres.
+It’s tough for prison services to make a penal estate drug accessible.
+Many inmates are addicts, and many others have access to black market supply lines, ensuring that addictive substances will enter detention centres.

 Addiction Rehabilitation for Alcoholism

 The Providence Project team welcomes anyone to our facilities.
-Our tailored rehabilitation programme can be the ideal way to heal from your long-term addiction and re-enter society with strong control over your cravings and compulsions.
+Our tailored rehabilitation programme can be the ideal way to heal from your long-term addiction and re-enter society with solid control over your cravings and compulsions.

 Chris Steiner recommends Providence Projects